 In the News

-Today Maine is home to roughly 49,000 immigrants.
+Today Maine is home to more than 50,000 immigrants.
 These new Americans play outsize roles as everything from food service managers to computer programmers.
 For many business owners, such immigrant workers have been a vital reason why their businesses have been able to thrive in recent years despite the rapidly aging native-born population.

 In the United States, immigrants are more likely to be working-age than their U.S.-born counterparts.
 This allows them to contribute to the U.S. economy and to entitlement programs as they work and pay taxes.
 As Maine's slow population growth may potentially deprive businesses of customers and employers of a workforce they can depend on as more baby boomers retire, immigrants are likely to help to address some of these demographic challenges.

 In 2010, roughly one in 10 American workers with jobs at private firms were employed at immigrant-founded companies.
 Such businesses also generated more than $775 billion in annual business revenue that year.
 In Maine, like the country as a whole, immigrants are currently punching above their weight class as entrepreneurs.
 Foreign-born workers currently make up 5.0 percent of all entrepreneurs in the state, despite being just 3.8 percent of Maine’s population.

 |Business income of immigrant-owned firms||$69.6M|

 Nationally, immigrants earned $1.4 trillion in 2016 and contributed more than $117 billion in state and local taxes, as well as almost $262 billion in federal taxes.
 This left them with more than $1.0 billion in spending power.
 Immigrants in Maine play an important role contributing to the state’s economy both as consumers and taxpayers.

 |Immigrant Household Income||$1.4B|

 |— Federal Taxes||$244.9M|